 This is for powering the vehicle’s electric system, such as the headlights, the radio, etc.

 – The drive battery.

-This is the battery that makes Nissan Leaf move from point A to point B.
+This is the battery that moves the car from point A to point B.

 For the purpose of this article, we are going to cover the drive battery health only.

 How to check the battery health of a Nissan Leaf?